jamesmcfarland/keyforge/README.md

 ## Key Concepts

-### Union
+### Instance
 - One VaultWarden instance deployed to Kubernetes
-- One namespace per union: `union-{id}`
+- One namespace per instance: `union-{id}`
-- One PostgreSQL database per union (containerized within the namespace)
+- One PostgreSQL database per instance (containerized within the namespace)
-- Multiple societies can exist within one union's VaultWarden
+- Multiple organisations can exist within one VaultWarden instance

-### Society
+### Organisation
-- A VaultWarden "Organization" within a Union's instance
+- A VaultWarden "Organization" within an instance
-- Stores shared passwords for that society
+- Stores shared passwords for that organisation
 - Members can be added with different access levels

 ### Routing
-Request flow: `society_id` → lookup `union_id` + `org_id` → lookup `vaultwd_url` → HTTP call to correct VaultWarden instance
+Request flow: `organisation_id` → lookup `instance_id` + `org_id` → lookup `vaultwd_url` → HTTP call to correct VaultWarden instance

 ## Documentation